openshift/microshift/docs/howto_sysconf_watch.md

 MicroShift depends on the following system settings to remain consistent during its runtime:
 - Device IP address
 - System-wide clock settings
-- Iptable configurations.
+- Iptable configurations
 However, these settings may occasionally change on edge devices (i.e. DHCP or NTP updates).
 When such changes occur, some MicroShift components may stop functioning properly.
-To mitigate this situation, MicroShift monitors the mentioned system configuration settings and restarts if a setting change is detected.
+To mitigate this situation, MicroShift monitors the mentioned system configuration settings, restarts or reloads components if a setting change is detected.

 This document describes how to simulate system configuration changes in a virtual environment and verify that MicroShift service reacts by restarting when necessary.